How to Immigrate to Chile

 Chile Family Reunification Visa — Residencia Temporal (Reagrupación Familiar)

 Formal name under Law 21.325 is Residencia Temporal de Reagrupación Familiar.
 Eligibility more specific than any resident - requires family tie to either Chilean citizen or foreigner holding Residencia Definitiva (permanent residence).
 Family members of holders of temporary residence (not permanent) apply instead under Dependent Status (Calidad de Dependiente) mechanism, not formal family reunification category.
-Original family relationship with temporary or permanent resident is technically imprecise.
 Major 2022 improvement: same-sex relationships fully recognized (same-sex marriage since 2022, civil unions since 2015).
 Dependent permit holders may now work.
 Uniquely among Residencia Temporal categories, family reunification CAN be applied from within Chile as well as from abroad.
 ELIGIBILITY PRECISION: Family Reunification (Reagrupación Familiar) specifically requires tie to Chilean citizen or Residencia Definitiva (permanent resident) holder.
 Family members of temporary residents apply via separate Dependent Status (Dependiente) mechanism, which has different procedural requirements including notarized affidavit of financial support from holder.
 Confirmed by SERMIG official pages and Chilean immigration law (Law 21.325).

 Eligibility